Nandhni03/LocalMessage/README.md

 ## Requirements
 - C++11 or later
 - CMake 3.10 or later
-- POSIX-compliant system (e.g., Linux, macOS)
+- Linux system (Ubuntu for example)

 ## Setup and Installation